top of page

-This experience is part of what many describe as masking hangover recovery, the process of coming down from the effort it takes to move through a world that often demands performance over authenticity.
-Masking can serve a purpose, helping us navigate workplaces, classrooms, and social circles that were not built with our needs in mind.
-But over time, masking takes a toll.
-The fatigue that follows is not limitation; it is a natural recovery response from having overridden your own nervous system for too long.
+Masking can serve a purpose, helping you navigate workplaces, classrooms, and social environments that were not built with your needs in mind.
+But over time, it takes a toll.
+The fatigue that follows is not a limitation; it is a natural recovery response from having overridden your nervous system for too long.

 Understanding the Masking Hangover